sabrinae/paid_facebook_data/README.md

   sheet.appendRow(row);
 }
 ```
 My team pulls pacing every month, so this script has a function accessible from the custom menu "PULL PACING" at the top to backlog the last month's data in a new spreadsheet and clear out this information so we can pull the current month's pacing report.
+For more on working with dates in Apps Script, <a href="https://developers.google.com/apps-script/reference/utilities/utilities#formatDate(Date,String,String)">check out the Utilities class</a>.
 ```
 function backlog() {
   // names the backup spreadsheet with current month and name of current spreadsheet